dmfay/massive-js/README.md

 ## SPROC is NOT a Four Letter Word

 Got a ~~tightly-wound~~ super-concientous DBA who ~~micro-manages~~ carefully limits developer access to the back end store?
-Feel bold, adventurous, and unconstrained by popular dogma-of-the-moment about database functions/stored procedures, and are unafraid to be called names by your less-enlightened friends?
+Feel bold, adventurous, and unconstrained by popular dogma about database functions/stored procedures, and unafraid to be called names by your less-enlightened friends?

 Massive treats Postgres functions ("sprocs") as first-class citizens.